OmarMongy/OmarMongy/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=FPGA/ASIC%20Design%20Engineer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

+*I am an extremely motivated Physical Design Engineer with interests in the field of Digital IC Design and Computer Architecture.
+I am regularly trusted to deliver on the toughest designs because I enjoy finding new approaches and I do not give up!*

+*Besides the cutting-edge technology and tools I work with every day, I believe the best thing is the people!
+I enjoy learning from experienced Engineers.
+My objective is simple, work with my team to deliver continued success, and to keep learning Physical Design!*

 - 🏢 I am student at Zagzig University studying Communication and Electronics Engineering.
 - 🔭 As a EC student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with **FPGA/ASIC Design "Verilog, VHDL, STA, PnR"***.